 Future Investment Initiative comes to a close in Riyadh

-The Future Investment Initiative has closed following a successful day in Riyadh.
+The Future Investment Initiative has closed in Riyadh following a successful third hosting of the annual forum.

 Over the three days, global leaders and policy makers came together in keynotes, open conversations and plenary summits to explore how, as we race toward a hyper-connected future, societies and economies can evolve to become more equitable and human-centred.